ksawesome/llm-harness/README.md

 ### Data Analysis

-Once you have collected your data (including the human evaluation scores in a separate CSV), you can use the analysis scripts:
+Once you have collected the data (including the human evaluation scores in a separate CSV), you can use the analysis scripts:

-  * **`analysis/statistical_test.py`**: A Python script to run the statistical tests (Cohen's Kappa, Wilcoxon signed-rank) as defined in your research plan.
+  * **`analysis/statistical_test.py`**: A Python script to run the statistical tests (Cohen's Kappa, Wilcoxon signed-rank) as defined in the research plan.
-  * **`analysis/generate_visualizations.ipynb`**: A Jupyter Notebook to process the final data and generate the radar chart, scatterplot, and CDF plot for your paper.
+  * **`analysis/generate_visualizations.ipynb`**: A Jupyter Notebook to process the final data and generate the radar chart, scatterplot, and CDF plot.

 <!-- end list -->